wh-alice/mig_visualstudio/vs/misc/events-declared-with-an--as--clause-must-have-a-delegate-type.md

 ---
-title: "Events declared with an &#39;As&#39; clause must have a delegate type | Microsoft Docs" ms.custom: "" ms.date: "10/19/2016"
+title: "Events declared with an &#39;As&#39; clause must have a delegate type" ms.custom: "" ms.date: "10/19/2016"
 ms.prod: "visual-studio-dev14"